Kāpiti Coast District Council's Consolidated Bylaws

 Bylaws are laws that are specific to the Kāpiti Coast District.
 They are introduced and enforced by the Kāpiti Coast District Council, and reflect needs and concerns particular to our District and its residents.

-The purpose of this Bylaw is to manage human activities on the beach and protect the beach environment in accordance with the overarching objective defined in the 'Kāpiti Coast District Council Coastal Strategy 2006'.
+The purpose of this bylaw is to manage human activities on the beach and protect the beach environment in accordance with the overarching objective defined in the 'Kāpiti Coast District Council Coastal Strategy 2006'.
+This bylaw contains information about vehicle on beach restrictions and special events on prohibited areas.
+(For more information about permitting requirements, please contact the compliance team.)
+This Bylaw was amended in September 2017 to address inconsistencies with the Fire and Emergency New Zealand Act 2017.

 This bylaw seeks to maintain standards of public health and safety, protect the public from nuisance, minimise the potential for offensive behaviour and manage various types of land under the control of the Kāpiti Coast District Council.